ElDewrito/ElDorito/README.md

 # ElDewrito [![Build status](https://ci.appveyor.com/api/projects/status/github/ElDewrito/ElDorito?branch=master)](https://ci.appveyor.com/project/emoose/eldorito/history/branch/master)

 ## What is ElDewrito?
-ElDewrito is a fan mod for Halo Online that re-enables removed Halo 3 content, as there is no telling if Halo 3 will ever be brought to PC.

-Halo Online is the closest thing we have, and fortunately it still contains a lot of Halo 3 content inside it.
+ElDewrito is a fan mod for Halo Online that re-enables removed and disabled Halo 3 content, as there is no telling if any other Halo game will ever be brought to PC.
+Halo Online is the best thing we have, and fortunately it contains a lot of Halo 3 and Halo ODST content.
 ElDewrito aims to unlock and expand on this content.

 Note that this is the source code repo for it, not the mod itself.
 You'll need a copy of Halo Online and the ElDewrito Launcher to install ED.